rmflight/importedPackageTimings/README.md

 ## Installation

-Currently, `dependencyTimings` only exists on Github, so install it
+Currently, `importedPackageTimings` only exists on Github, so install it
 with:

 ``` r